opensearch-project/project-website/_posts/2026-05-07-introducing-opensearch-agent-server.md

 Before running the server, install the following tools and configure Amazon Bedrock credentials:

+- OpenSearch 3.6+ (the cluster the MCP server connects to)
+- OpenSearch Dashboards 3.6+ (required for the chat UI and AG-UI integration)
 - Java 21+
 - Node.js 20.x
 - Python 3.12+